“The people will believe what the media tells them they believe.”

-Towards the end his BBC interview reflecting on the Supreme Court’s decision, Mr Farage revealed the true intention of his BREXIT campaign, stating:
+Towards the end of his BBC interview, Mr Farage reflected on Supreme Court’s decision, revealing the real intention of his BREXIT campaign:

-To comprehend why Mr. Farage is opposed to the EU regulating our businesses; one has to review the regulations that Brussels has decided to impose on its member states.
+To comprehend why Mr Farage is opposed to EU regulating UK businesses; one must review the regulations that Brussels has decided to impose on its member states.

 According to the Financial Times:

-Thanks to Mr Farage’s successful campaign to leave the EU, the Britain’s tax-evading businessman will now be able to retain their immunity from EU regulations and continue to enjoy their tax havens, whilst the Great Britain’s little people are left with the option of either paying higher taxes or losing out on NHS and social security benefits.
+Thanks to Mr Farage’s successful campaign to leave the EU, tax-avoiding businessman that operate in the UK, will now be able to retain their immunity from EU regulations.
+Brexit ensured that our wealthy elite would continue to enjoy their assets with having to pay any tax, subjecting the British national to either higher taxes or reduced NHS and social security benefits.

-According to the Guardian, Cameron stepped in to shield offshore trusts from EU tax crackdown in 2013
+According to the Guardian, in the year 2013, Mr Cameron attempted to shield offshore trusts from EU’ s crackdown on tax-avoiding practices.

 “David Cameron intervened personally to prevent offshore trusts from being dragged into an EU-wide crackdown on tax avoidance, it has emerged.
 In a 2013 letter to the then president of the European council, Herman Van Rompuy, the prime minister said that trusts should not automatically be subject to the same transparency requirements as companies… Cameron made cracking down on tax avoidance a central theme of Britain’s presidency of the G8 group of wealthy nations in 2013, and the proposal for a central ownership register was one of the proposals discussed at the Lough Erne G8 summit in June of that year.
 But when some in the EU wanted to extend the same principle to trust structures, Cameron said in his letter to Van Rompuy that tax authorities were already “gaining access to more information than ever before on trusts, especially offshore trusts,” through information-exchange agreements with tax authorities in different countries.”